VerisimilitudeX/MRCNN/README.md

 https://github.com/TQBio/MRCNN.git

-1)Installation has been tested in Linux with Python 2.7.
+1) Installation has been tested in Linux with Python 2.7.

-2)Since the package is written in python 2.7, python 2.7 with the pip tool must be installed first.
+2) Since the package is written in python 2.7, python 2.7 with the pip tool must be installed first.
 MRCNN uses the following dependencies: numpy, scipy, pandas, scikit-learn, keras, tensorflow-gpu version>=1.2.0

 You can install these packages first, by the following commands: